jumperexchange/jumper-exchange/README.md

 We appreciate your interest in helping translate our project!

-If you'd like to contribute translations, please visit our Crowdin project page at [Crowdin Jumper Exchange](https://crowdin.com/project/jumper-exchange).
+If you'd like to contribute translations, please visit our Crowdin project page at [Crowdin Jumper Exchange](https://crowdin.com/project/jumper-exchange) and [Crowdin LI.FI Widget](https://crowdin.com/project/lifi-widget).
 Register on Crowdin and you can start translating the project into your preferred language.
 Your contributions will help make our project accessible to a wider audience around the world.